rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withFirebase(AdminPage);
 {{< /highlight >}}

-Render your list of users in the AdminPage component or in a child component with a name of your choice:
+Render your list of users in the AdminPage component or in a child component.
+In this case, we are using a child component:

 {{< highlight javascript "hl_lines=7 13 15 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37" >}}
 ...